pantheon-systems/documentation/source/content/guides/multisite/06-debug.md

 ### Manage Multisites

-The `wp site *` class of WP-CLI commands ([full documentation](https://developer.wordpress.org/cli/commands/site/)) for managing the sites installed on your multisite.
+The `wp site *` class of WP-CLI commands ([full documentation](https://developer.wordpress.org/cli/commands/site/)) for managing the sites on your multisite installation.
 Here are some helpful ones:

 - `wp site create` - Create a new site on the multisite.
 - `wp site list` - See all available sites on the multisite.